-Finally, an estimation, no matter how exhaustive cannot be watertight.
+Finally, an estimation, no matter how exhaustive, cannot be watertight.
 A cost manager must leave some room for contingencies and ensure the client has some spare cash to bank on.
 Moreover, the components forming a cost estimation are themselves vulnerable to variations.
-For example, material prices may fluctuate, the technology may become outdated overnight, the execution stage may require more manpower than estimated, etc. A sensitivity analysis of the project to the various dependents involved helps in determining the extent of the impact each one will have on the project.
+For example, material prices may fluctuate, the technology may become outdated overnight, the execution stage may require more manpower than estimated, etc. A sensitivity analysis of the project to the various dependents involved helps determine the extent of the impact each one will have on the project.
 Accordingly, the cost manager can account for the same in his estimate.

 Cost Estimation Methods, Techniques or its Types

 There are various cost estimation techniques prevalent in project management.
 Below is the list of some of those important ones.
 An explanation of each of these cost estimation methods is given below.
 You can apply any of the most suitable types of cost estimation methods to your organization.

 This is the quickest and most rudimentary form of cost estimation.
 As the name suggests, the project manager works from the top with the bulk budgetary boundaries set.
 This is then broken down to allocate hours or costs to various parts of the project.
 Of course, this technique is bound by the inherent limitation of assuming the stated budget will be sufficient at the execution stage.
 However, it comes in handy while providing quick estimates with rough margins to the client or management.